-None.
 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The bathroom fittings are of a standard pattern and pink in colour. riallis supply.
-The baultoon fittings are of a standard pattern and plink in colour.
+The plumbing installation appears to be of PVC or copper pipework.
+The bathroom fittings appear of a standard pattern comprising wc, wash hand basin and bath with shower over.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is by way of electric underfloor heating as well as storage heater to the main hall and panel heaters at first floor level.
-Hot water is provided from a single immersion heater hot water cylinder located in the hallway cupboard area.
+Heating is by way of an LPG boiler located within the kitchen supplying water filled radiators and also a hot water cylinder within a bedroom cupboard.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Connected to the public sewer.
+Connected we assume to a private septic tank system.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Battery operated smoke detection was noted.
+No mains smoke detection was noted.